DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 [Stackdriver](https://stackdriver) is a SaaS for logging, monitoring, and alerting.
-It started as an independent company but was acquired by Google in 2014, and is now part of the Google Cloud Platform (as is Apigee Edge!).
+It started as an independent company but was acquired by Google in 2014, and is now part of the Google Cloud Platform (as is Apigee Edge).
 Stackdriver exposes a REST API to allow systems or applications to write log messages into the Stackdriver log.
 There is a UI for viewing the messages, configuring alerts on the messages, and so on.